Measuring Equality in Machine Learning Security Defenses: A Case Study in Speech Recognition: Experiments

-While prior work \cite{nanda2021fairness} has used randomized robustness certification as a lower-bounded for robustness, we instead test the rejection or choice to abstain classification.
 We measure the number of examples from a subgroup that abstained from classification for a smoothed model.
 Again, we measure the FPR of rejection in case no adversarial examples are present.
 We use both studies' areas under the curve as a summary statistic.
-Again our assumption is that a lower ${AUC}_{FPR}$ indicates a lower FPR rate for a subgroup.
+Again we assume that a lower ${AUC}_{FPR}$ indicates a lower FPR rate for a subgroup.
 Our ideal case would be that given varying levels of security (thresholds), we would see equal rejection levels per subgroup (FPR parity).

-For our NR rejection methods, we use the method of \cite{melis2017deep}, with an SVM with an RBF kernel implemented in sklearn \cite{scikit-learn}.
+For our NR rejection methods, we use the method of \cite{melis2017deep}, with an SVM with an RBF kernel.
 We use the final layer representation from the models to train these rejection models that can also perform classification.
-For our studies on rejection with RS, we train two M5 networks with $\sigma \in {0.1, 0.3}$.
-We choose models based on a held-out validation set also augmented with the same noise level.
-Similar to \cite{zelasko2021adversarial}, we found that 0.1 began to see lower accuracy and thus only report on $\sigma = 0.1$.
-We then use varying numbers of samples $N = \{10,100,1000,10000\}$ for the binomial test.
-This adds an additional parameter that neural rejection does not offer, which we use to explore the implications of fairness of defense.
-For both methods, we evaluate the $\alpha$ values between $[0.001, 1]$ with a step size of $1e-3$.
+For our studies on rejection with RS, we train two M5 networks with $\sigma = .1$.
+We choose models based on a held-out validation set augmented with the same noise level.
+We then use varying numbers of samples $N = \{10^1,10^2,10^3,10^4\}$ for the binomial test.
+This adds a parameter that neural rejection does not offer, which we use to explore the implications of fairness of defense.
+For both methods, we evaluate the $\alpha$ values between $[10^{-3}, 10^{0}]$ with a step size of $10^{-3}$.
 This gives us a high-fidelity view of the behavior of false positive rejection across security levels through the use of thresholds.
 We then compare the two methods on fair rejection parity and report our findings.